 FA 2013, Sch 45, Part 1, para 5

-If none of the automatic tests are met, the individual then needs to consider the sufficient
+If none of the automatic tests are met, the individual then needs to consider

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.